Rounge-lab/VirMake/README.md

 ### Environments preparation

-VirMake uses conda environments to run separate rules.
-These environments will be set up on the first run and will be stored in `./workflow/.snakemake/` folder for subsequent runs.
-This takes a substantial amount of time on the first run.
-If you want to set up the environments before running the workflow use:
+Running VirMake requires the preparation of software and databases, which may take a substantial amount of time.
+To prepare a run by downloading and setting up environments and databases, use the `prep` command:

 ```
 ./virmake prep
 ```

-After that you can run the workflow offline.
+This command will set up all requirements for running the pipeline, including any steps specified in the config file (`config/params.yaml`) under `rule_inclusion`.

 ### Getting samples